 Whether you’ve got gorgeous soft waves or a delicious head of ringlets, your curly hair rocks!
-But when it comes to cutting and styling, it’s a completely different ball game compared to straighter hair.
+However, if you’re thinking about getting it cut and need some advice, we’re here to help.
 The texture, shape, and tightness of your curl entirely dictates the way in which you wear it – and how easy it is to manage, too.
-And, as many curly haired girls will attest, there’s the dreaded ‘triangle’ to deal with – where your hair is weighted down at the bottom and lifeless on top.
 The solution?
 Layered curly hair.
 Ever wondered if you could have it?
 You totally can!
 All you need is to consider some important facts about your mane first – which is where we step in.
 Read on to uncover our secrets on how to tackle layers and curls before you head to your next stylist appointment.
 You’ll be glad you did.

 Everything you need to know about layered curly hair